-The guideline committee has made the following recommendations for research on diagnosing and monitoring asthma and for managing chronic asthma (marked ).
-The committee's full set of research recommendations is detailed in the full guideline on asthma: diagnosis and monitoring and the 2017 full guideline on chronic asthma management.
+The 2017 guideline committees made the following recommendations for research on diagnosing and monitoring asthma and for managing chronic asthma (marked ).
+The committee's full set of research recommendations is detailed in the 2017 full guideline on asthma: diagnosis and monitoring and the 2017 full guideline on chronic asthma management.

 What is the acceptability and diagnostic accuracy of objective tests that could be used to comprise a diagnostic pathway for asthma in children and young people aged 5 to 16 (for example, exercise challenge, direct bronchial challenge with histamine or methacholine, indirect bronchial challenge with mannitol and peripheral blood eosinophil count)?

 What is the clinical and cost effectiveness of using an indirect bronchial challenge test with mannitol to diagnose asthma in adults (aged 17 and over)?